 We’re sorry to have to lead with Sperry and it may be the stereotypical shoe of New England prep wear, but when you think of boat shoes, you think of Sperry.
 That’s because Sperry practically single-handedly ignited the boat shoe trend through its high quality and variety of stylish boat shoes.
 And to be fair, Paul Sperry invented the world’s first boat shoe in 1935 to prevent slipping on deck.
 That’s why we couldn’t talk about the best boat shoes without throwing at least one pair of Sperrys your way.

-Of course given the variety of Sperry’s boat shoe offerings, it’s an impossible task to pick just one great pair.
-That’s why we went through Sperry’s more than 130 styles and picked four styles that it seems only Sperry could make.
+Of course, given the variety of Sperry’s boat shoe offerings, it’s an impossible task to pick just one great pair.
+That’s why we went through Sperry’s more than 130 styles and picked multiple styles that it seems only Sperry could make.

 Sperry Gold Cup Handcrafted in Maine Tri-Tone Boat Shoe

 2. Sperry Men’s Gold Cup Handcrafted in Maine Authentic Original Boat Shoe

 So you want premium Sperry boat shoes, but perhaps you’re not feeling the red, white and blue leather?
 That’s cool, just go for the identical Men’s Gold Cup Handcrafted in Maine Authentic Original Boat Shoe.
 These boast all the same high-quality materials and come in far more traditional colorways like brown, blue and natural.